Moth Man Comes Home

 It had been five months since Flint left Mason County for Reed College.
 His mother had begged him to continue his education somewhere closer.
 Marshall University has a great English program, she told him as he was moving out of their home.
 You could stay here and continue the family business.
 But there was no way in hell that he was staying in bum-fuck, middle of nowhere West Virginia for another three years.
 No respectable poet ever came out of a public university that specialized in plant food, and he wasn’t about to be the first.
 He hadn’t been back since leaving that summer and hadn’t spoken to his mother since they got in a fight over his new girlfriend a month after he left.
 The only reason he was going back now was because he’d promised his little sister that he’d come back for Thanksgiving, but he wasn’t even excited to see her.

 He pulled into the parking lot of Krodel Park at 9:45 pm.
 For the past day and a half, he had felt as if his existence was only defined by the occasional stop at a dimly lit gas station and the seemingly endless pile of Dorito bags that plagued his car’s backseat.
 While he was thankful that he had finally finished his journey, Flint couldn’t help but be upset that he had actually reached his destination.
 He was hoping that the park would be empty since hanging out in a forest in the middle of the night was widely considered to be dangerous, but he quickly realized that he had underestimated the stupidity of the entire redneck population.
 Cameras started flashing as soon as he stepped out of the car.
-He stuck up both of his middle fingers, holding them like shields as he passed through the park’s picnic area, trying desperately to avoid drunken screams and flying rocks.
+He stuck up both of his middle fingers as he passed through the park’s picnic area, trying desperately to avoid drunken screams and flying rocks.
 He held that position until he managed to disappear into the forest path.
 Even though he hadn’t been gone for long, he still had trouble finding his old home.
 It took him about an hour to get to it, but as soon as he spotted the cave he felt as if a 20-pound dumbbell had materialized in his stomach.

 As he walked through the geodesic halls to get to his old room, he became uneasy with the suspicious lack of talking from within.
 He assumed that his extended family hadn’t arrived yet, and he knew that his sister wouldn’t be in until early Thursday morning, so that meant that he was going to have to deal with his mother by himself.
 She would be pleased.
 He wasn’t.